Life Is Strange (video game): Plot

-Max is given the opportunity to go to San Francisco and have one of her photos displayed in an art gallery.
+Max is given the opportunity to go to San Francisco, traveling with Principal Wells instead of Jefferson, and have one of her photos displayed in an art gallery.
 She calls Chloe from the event, realising that, for all her effort, the storm has reached Arcadia Bay.
 Max travels back to the time at which she took the gallery photo, which eventually leads her to sojourn alternative realities as they devolve into a dreamscape nightmare.
 She reunites with Chloe at the lighthouse, where they confront the possibility that Max brought the storm into existence by saving Chloe from being shot by Nathan earlier in the week.
 Max must make a choice: rewind time and sacrifice Chloe's life to save Arcadia Bay, or stay in the timeline and spare Chloe but sacrifice Arcadia Bay.
 If Max chooses the former, she tearfully allows Chloe to be shot.
 Nathan and Jefferson are arrested, the storm never appears, and Chloe's death is mourned.
 If Max chooses the latter, the storm hits Arcadia Bay before ceasing.
-The pair then depart from the now devastated town.
+The pair then depart from the now-devastated town.